International students walking together on campus

 Do transfer students at UA attend orientation?

 Yes.
-Orientation sessions for transfer students are required and include registration for the first semester’s classes, as well as seminars on UA policies, procedures, and services.
-Sessions are offered several times each year.
+Orientation sessions for transfer students are required and include registration for the first semester’s classes, as well as seminars on UA policies, procedures and services.
 Students receive registration materials upon admission.
-See the Bama Bound website for more information.
+See the Bama Bound website for more information and to view information about session dates.

 Does the University have a residency requirement for transfer students?